chrisjwaddell/bab/README.md

-* Kinder Finder
+# Kinder Finder

 Kinder Finder searches for text in multiple text files by traversing down from the current directory.
-You can include lines of text after the search, you can include line number and you can format the output.
+It can show lines of text after the matching text, you can include line number and you can format the output.
 Config files can keep your default search settings such as excluding directories and files.
 It uses Node so you must have Node installed.
 Out of the box, it excludes *\*.git, node_modules, .history*, and some Windows and Linux operating system files.